EvolveCoworking/Notes/README.md

 III.
 A Self-Managing Space

+- Membership requires auto-payment.

 IV.
 Freedom Within the Structure

 - Well-behaved dogs are welcome.

+- Bring your own cooler and coffee mug.

+- New ideas and additions should be as automated as possible and must not add to the workload of any particular member.

 V. Start Minimally, Add Only What's Truly Needed